“Here’s a little agit for the never believer, yeah yeah yeah yeah” – Michael Stipe.

-Here’s a little agit for the never believer, yeah yeah yeah yeah” – Michael Stipe.

-On my travels around the world where I have so far swallowed 1.5 centuries worth of “countries” (156 on my own count, a bit less on those who go by global brown rearexit worshipping institutions such as FIFA, UN and TCC) into my backpack, I found a passion for touring unrecognised countries, micronations, disputed territories, off the wall cultures, villages your Granny never told you about, blocked exclusion zones, virtual nations and simply what I class as “wacaday republics”.
+On my travels around the world where I have so far swallowed 1.5 centuries worth of “countries” (186 on my own count, a bit less on those who go by global brown rearexit worshipping institutions such as FIFA, UN and TCC) into my backpack, I found a passion for touring unrecognised countries, micronations, disputed territories, off the wall cultures, villages your Granny never told you about, blocked exclusion zones, virtual nations and simply what I class as “wacaday republics”.
 The truth is, the word country has no definite definition…unless you succumb to the horrors of global capitalist bull excrement where a few countries think they rule supreme.
 They don’t.
 Nobody does.
 Humans are equal and will forever be.
 Countries do the same.
+Nobody owns it.

 “Sink is full of fishes, he got wacaday republics on the brain” – Noel Gallagher.

 Because of this – I use my own criteria – if it feels and looks like it should be a country, then it is a country, in my eyes.
 All of those listed here can adhere to some kind of rules or cultures which make it a country.
 For selfish reasons, I have NOT included England, Northern Ireland, Scotland, Wales, United Kingdom, Ireland/Republic of Ireland or Great Britain on this list as to me, they are not debated – there are clearly five countries in the British Isles.
 The same goes for Israel and Palestine – there is no debate for me – both are clear legitimate countries.